ghaerr/elks/BUILD.md

 - bison
 - flex

 On Ubuntu these can be installed with: `sudo apt-get install texinfo libncurses5-dev libelf-dev ncompress bison flex`.
-Additionally gcc and other common tools are installed with: `sudo apt install build-essential`
+Additionally GCC and other common tools are installed with: `sudo apt install build-essential`

 ## Build output